 Paving the Way to Today

-In New Mexico, Route 66 follows the path of El Camino Real de Tierra Adentro (the Royal Road of the Inlands), which was designated by the Spanish Crown along the trails established by Ancestral Pueblo people and their neighbors up and down the desert that is now known as New Mexico in the United States and Chihuahua in Mexico.
+In New Mexico, a portion of the original Route 66 followed the path of El Camino Real de Tierra Adentro (the Royal Road of the Inlands), which was designated by the Spanish Crown along the trails established by Ancestral Pueblo people and their neighbors up and down the desert that is now known as New Mexico in the United States and Chihuahua in Mexico.
 El Camino Real de Tierra Adentro went through dry riverbeds and along the flowing Rio Grande to navigate the desert, following established ancestral Tewa routes.
-Route 66 winds through 1,372 miles of protected Native land, which is more than half of the total length of the road.
-According to a 2017 guide produced by the American Indian Alaska Native Tourism Association (AIANTA), the Pueblos of San Felipe, Kewa (formerly Santo Domingo), Santa Ana, Sandia, Isleta, Laguna and Acoma identify their land as traversed by Route 66.

 The pueblos of New Mexico welcome visitors to experience their culture and traditions.
 There is a recommended etiquette to follow when visiting a pueblo.
 Remember: these are living communities with private homes and community centers.
 Please respect the privacy of residents.
 The Indian Pueblo Cultural Center has a detailed etiquette guide here.